 And the fact that ad costs go WAY down when your sales go up, because Amazon’s algorithms work in favor of things that people want to buy.

-But with all this business stuff, I don’t actually have much time to write.
+But with all this business stuff, I don’t actually have much time to write my own stuff.

-And apparently I’m going to have to learn BookFunnel to distribute this novella once I’ve finished writing it, because that will relieve a lot of the technical headache associated with delivering the book file to people and helping them get it into their devices.
+And apparently I’m going to have to learn BookFunnel to distribute reader magnets and book giveaways, because that will relieve a lot of the technical headache associated with delivering the book file to people and helping them get it into their devices.

 I also paid good cash monies on a course from this guy, who apparently made $450,000 via Amazon a couple of years ago, on self-publishing.
 This year’s course is focused on Facebook ads, but I actually bought it with the promise of an Amazon ads course that he’s adding in May.
 I’ve been spending a lot on Amazon ads, and they seem to be the only thing driving sales, but my ROI is crap – not a single ad is in the black.

 But he touches on a lot of stuff in this course that sort of assumes I’ve done the underlying work and know what some of these concepts are.
-I do, in a vague sort of way, but I haven’t really done the work to develop these assets and resources for my pen name.
+I do, in a vague sort of way, but I haven’t really done the work to develop these assets and resources for our new authors’ pen names.

 So yeah.
 Tonight I have to edit this week’s podcast for the publishing imprint, because I’m still doing that, for some unknown reason.
-This weekend, I’d like to put together a video ad for the book – yes, video ads for books are apparently a thing – and work on the novella some.
+This weekend, I’d like to put together a video ad for one of the books – yes, video ads for books are apparently a thing.
 Plus I need to record next week’s podcast.
 And I still have a module and a half to go in the online course, plus two other bonus courses to consume.
 And at some point, I should work on building up a list of keywords for my Amazon ads, because those are supposedly the more effective ads (although I’m currently having more success with Product ads – presumably because I haven’t done the work to develop the keyword list).

-So basically, I have a full-time job on top of the full-time contract gig.
-When am I supposed to write?
-Apparently authors don’t get to do that anymore.
+So basically, I have a full-time publishing job on top of the full-time contract writing gig.
+When am I supposed to write my own stuff?
+Apparently I don’t get to do that anymore.